-Program and Site Location: 24 Hour Supportive Housing, Burdock House, Fairhaven, and snpaʔx̌təntn
+Program and Site Location: Maverick Supportive Recovery and Career Development

-Reports To: Coordinator of Supportive Housing, Burdock House
+Reports To: Coordinator of Treatment and Supportive Recovery; Coordinator of Clinical Services

-The ASK Wellness Society is an Accredited not-for-profit organization.
+The ASK Wellness Society is an Accredited, not-for-profit organization.
 Through the generous support of funders, we assist those who are marginalized and at-risk to strengthen the communities we serve (Kamloops, Merritt, and Penticton).
-We provide housing and support to those who are facing homelessness/at risk of homelessness and support those who may use substances, mental health challenges, harm reduction, health education and ultimately provide the skills to re-enter the workforce.
+We provide housing and support to those who are facing or at risk of homelessness and support those who may use substances, or who require mental health supports, harm reduction, or health education.
+Ultimately, we aim to provide the skills to re-enter the workforce.